 - Click Upload.
 If there's an error, enter the missing information in your spreadsheet and upload the file again.
-For more information, see common errors below.
+For more information, go to common errors below.

 Your Tasks list opens automatically and shows the progress of the upload.
 Once processing is complete, you'll receive an email report.

-If there's a processing error, download the log file in your Tasks list.
-For more information, see common errors below.
+If there's a processing error, download the log file from your Tasks list.
+For more information, go to common errors below.

 Follow spreadsheet format guidelinesGeneral guidelines

-Note: If you're updating existing users and you don't want to change their passwords, make sure the Password column contains the symbols **** (4 asterisks).
+If you're updating existing users and you don't want to change their passwords, enter

-- Org Unit Path—Use the format in the following examples to place users in an organizational unit—in either your top-level parent organizational unit or a child organizational unit below it.
-Learn more about organizational units.
+If you've already set up an organizational hierarchy: Use the format in the following examples to place each user in an organizational unit—in either your top-level parent organizational unit or a child organizational unit below it.

-- Password Hash Function—To use hashed passwords, specify one of the following supported hash functions: MD5, SHA-1, or crypt.
 The Password column must contain the hashed password.
-For example, if you use SHA-1 and the hash of password abc is xyz, enter xyz in the Password column.
+For example, if you use SHA-1 and the hash of password

 Tip: You can find utilities on the web to generate hashed passwords using the supported hash functions.